Population decline: Italy

+Although Italy had recorded more deaths than births continuously since 1993, the country's population only peaked in 2015 at 60,796,000 due to substantial immigration.
+The Italian population fell by a record amount in 2020, and in 2021, it recorded the lowest number of births since its unification in 1861 at only 399,431, with its population being projected to shrink to 47.2 million in 2070, a decline of nearly 20 percent.

+As of April 2024, Italian population stands at 58,968,501 inhabitants.
+The UN's Population Division, assuming that Italy's total fertility rate will rise from 1.2 in 2024 to 1.5 by 2100, projects its population to be 35.5 million by 2100, a decline of about 40%.

+Uruguay

+Uruguay's fertility rate had been consistently low in Latin America since the 20th century at 3 children per women, with the fertility rates in Latin American countries converging at 2 children beginning in the 1990s, but Uruguay's fertility rate declined sharply from 2 in 2015 to 1.28 in 2022, largely due to decreased births to women under 20.
+Uruguay recorded more deaths than births for the first time in 2021 and the population decline has been only offset slightly by immigration.

+Venezuela

+In spite of a positive natural increase of almost 1% per year, Venezuela's population has declined during the 2015-20 period due to emigration caused by threats of violence as well as shortages of basic needs.

 Resumed declines

-Countries whose population declines halted temporarily, but have since resumed:

 Russia

 The decline in Russia's total population is among the largest in numbers, but not in percentage.
 After having peaked at 148,689,000 in 1991, the population then decreased, falling to 142,737,196 by 2008.
 This represents a 4.0% decrease in total population since the peak census figure.
-However, since then the Russian population has risen to 146,870,000 in 2018.
+However, the Russian population then rose to 146,870,000 in 2018.
 This recent trend can be attributed to a lower death rate, higher birth rate, the annexation of Crimea and continued immigration, mostly from Ukraine and Armenia.
 It is some 40% above the 1950 population.

 Russia has become increasingly reliant on immigration to maintain its population; 2021 had the highest net immigration since 1994, despite which there was a small overall decline from 146.1 million to 145.4 million in 2021, the largest decline in over a decade.
 The natural death rate in January 2020, 2021, and 2022 have each been nearly double the natural birth rate.

-Spain

-Spanish population fell by over 100 thousand in 2020, likely to continue as a long-term demographic trend.